peterneyens/DES/README.md

 DES
 ---

 In the DES algorithm a file is split in multiple blocks of data, and these blocks of data are encrypted individually.
-Four different DesService are included which use a different method of concurrency to encrypt or decrypt these blocks.
+Five different DesService are included which use a different method of concurrency to encrypt or decrypt these blocks.

 The four DesService are
 - a synchronous DES implementation
 - an asynchronous version using Java 8 CompletableFutures
 - another asynchronous version in Scala using Akka actors
-- and a (naive) distributed version in Scala also using Akka.
+- a (naive) distributed version in Scala using Akka Cluster
+- and a version in Scala using (the currently experimental) Akka Streams.

 Steganography